Procedures of the United States Congress

 Procedures of the United States Congress are established ways of doing legislative business.
 Congress has two-year terms with one session each year.
-There are rules and procedures, often complex, which guide how it converts ideas for legislation into laws.
+There are rules and procedures, often complex and refined over many years, which guide how it operates -- and, especially, how it will convert ideas for legislation into laws.

 Sessions

 The southwest corner of the United States Capitol in Washington.
 The Constitution forbids Congress from meeting elsewhere.

-A term of Congress is divided into two "sessions", one for each year; Congress has occasionally also been called into an extra, (or special) session (the Constitution requires Congress to meet at least once each year).
+A term of Congress is divided into two "sessions", one for each year.
+Congress has occasionally also been called into an extra or special session.
+The Constitution requires Congress to meet at least once each year.
 A new session commences each year on January 3, unless Congress chooses another date.

-Before the Twentieth Amendment, Congress met from the first Monday in December to April or May in the first session of their term (the "long session"); and from December to March 4 in the second "short session".
-(The new Congress would then meet for some days, for the inauguration, swearing in new members, and organization.)
+Before the Twentieth Amendment, Congress met from the first Monday in December, to April or May in the first session of their term (the "long session"); and from December to March 4 in the second "short session".
+The new Congress would then meet for some days, for the inauguration, swearing in new members, and organization.

-The Constitution forbids either house from meeting any place outside the United States Capitol, or from adjourning for more than three days, without the consent of the other house.
+The Constitution forbids either house from adjourning for more than three days, without the consent of the other house.
 The provision was intended to prevent one house from thwarting legislative business simply by refusing to meet.

 To avoid obtaining consent during long recesses, the House or Senate may sometimes hold pro forma meetings, sometimes only minutes or even seconds long, every three days.
 The consent of both bodies is required for Congress's final adjournment, or adjournment sine die, at the end of each congressional session.
 If the two houses cannot agree on a date, the Constitution permits the President to settle the dispute.